open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 OpenTelemetry-compliant under the covers.

-However, there are parts of the OpenTelemetry API and terminology that .NET developers must still know to be able to instrument their applications, wich are covered here as well as the `System.Diagnostics` API.
+However, there are parts of the OpenTelemetry API and terminology that .NET developers must still know to be able to instrument their applications, which are covered here as well as the `System.Diagnostics` API.

 If you prefer to use OpenTelemetry APIs instead of `System.Diagnostics` APIs,